nononovak/otwadvent2019-ctfwriteup/day24_got_shell.md

 ## Problem Analysis

-Running through several enumeration steps we find that there is a single binary in the main web root `flag_reader` along with the flag `flag`.
+Running through several enumeration steps we find that there is a single binary in the main web root `flag_reader` along with the file `flag`.
 Also, the problem setup suggests that we won't be able to get an interactive shell so any command will _have_ to be run through the web shell.
 Running the service shows that it outputs some text, an addition equation, and an error message about some captcha.

 ```
 $ curl 'http://3.93.128.89:1224?cmd=ls%20-al'